He saved scores of lives on D-Day. Lawmakers say he was passed over for the Medal of Honor because he was Black.

 “Dozens, if not hundreds, of lives of his fellow soldiers were saved” because of his “outstanding courage and bravery,” said Sen. Chris Van Hollen (D-Md.), who is leading a push in Congress to award Woodson a posthumous Medal of Honor, the nation’s most prestigious military decoration for acts of valor.

 On Tuesday, Van Hollen and other members of Congress were joined by Woodson’s widow, Joann Woodson, as they unveiled bipartisan legislation to authorize the president to award the medal 15 years after Woodson’s death.
+The White House said in a statement that President Trump is inclined to support the bill.

-He is one of an untold number of Black service members passed over for the Medal of Honor whose cases have received renewed attention decades later, as their families and historians try to correct a historical record in which the contributions of Black service members are often left out.
+Woodson is one of an untold number of Black service members passed over for the Medal of Honor whose cases have received renewed attention decades later, as their families and historians try to correct a historical record in which the contributions of Black service members are often left out.

 Of hundreds of thousands of Black Americans who served in World War II, not a single one was awarded a Medal of Honor.
 Nearly a half century after the war ended, an Army investigation found that racism was without a doubt one of the main reasons.